 The P45 comes with 2 integrated 6W speakers and has a weight of 11.5 kg (25 lbs).

-Check the price of the Yamaha P45 on amazon.com via the button below:
+Check the price of the Yamaha P45 (or package with stand, headphones and more) on samash.com via the button below:

-The Yamaha P115 is Yamaha’s best digital piano in this price range.
-And it’s for that reason that the P115 is one of the most popular digital pianos on the market.
+The Yamaha P125 is Yamaha’s best digital piano in this price range.
+And it’s for that reason that the P125 is one of the most popular digital pianos on the market.

-The MIDI functionality of the P45 is, like that of the P45, available through a USB connection.
+The MIDI functionality of the P125 is, like that of the P45, available through a USB connection.

 As the P45, it has the dual mode and duo mode functions (see the Yamaha P45 for explanation).

-The P115 has the possibility to connect external (powered) speakers to its AUX outputs.
+The P125 has the possibility to connect external (powered) speakers to its AUX outputs.

 An extra feature, not available in the P45, is the ‘sound boost’-feature.
 When playing together with other instruments, you can give the piano an extra ‘boost’ so that it is better audible and the piano doesn’t get lost in the overall band sound, which is a great option for live performances.

-Another option that is not available on the P45 is the ability of the P115 to record what you’re playing.
+Another option that is not available on the P45 is the ability of the P125 to record what you’re playing.
 This is especially useful when learning to play the piano.

-Check the price of the Yamaha P115 on amazon.com via the button below:
+Check the price of the Yamaha P125 (or package with stand, headphones and more) on samash.com via the button below:

-Another great digital piano for beginning piano players is the Casio PX160.
+Another great digital piano for beginners is the Casio PX-S1000.

-It has 88 weighted keys with scaled hammer action and a polyphony of 128 notes.
+It has 88 weighted keys and a polyphony of 192.

-It’s also possible to layer two voices (like piano and strings) together, just as the dual mode in Yamaha digital pianos.
+The PX-S1000 also has the possibility to produce 2 sounds (like for example piano and strings) simultaneously, like the dual mode in the Yamaha digital pianos.

-Check the price of the Casio PX160 on amazon.com via the button below:
+Check the price of the Casio PX-S1000 (and carrying case) on samash.com via the button below: